Eye Movement Desensitization Reprocessing (EMDR)

-Eye Movement Desensitization Reprocessing (EMDR) is an innovative, evidence-based form of therapy that has proven effective in treating mental health disorders and co-occurring addiction.
+- Eye Movement Desensitization Reprocessing (EMDR) is an innovative, evidence-based form of psychotherapy.

 As addiction is usually related to underlying mental health disorders, EMDR can help a person coping with addiction to address the root causes of their condition.

 This is a highly dangerous and addictive pattern which prevents the addicted person from truly coping with the underlying causes of their problems.

-The EMDR process begins with a discussion between a client and their therapist.
 The discussion focuses on the traumatic events in question and the client’s responses to them.
 Less detail about these events is required than in other forms of evidence-based treatment such as cognitive behavioural therapy and individual therapy.

 The EMDR Process

-After the initial discussion, the client and therapist work through an eight-stage process using bilateral stimulation (this article features a comprehensive breakdown of this process).
+After the initial discussion, the client and therapist work through an eight-stage process using bilateral stimulation (this article features a comprehensive breakdown of the EMDR process).
 Bilateral stimulation involves the client focusing their attention on another stimulus while processing traumatic memories and their responses to them.
 The alternative stimulus is an action by the therapist such as side-to-side hand movement or hand tapping.

 By dividing the client’s attention, the therapist guides them to fully process traumatic memories and their responses without becoming resistant to them or overly distressed by them.
 For clients coping with conditions such as anxiety disorder or PTSD, EMDR allows them to process thoughts and emotions with dedicated support in a controlled environment.
 This helps the client to cope with the underlying causes of their addiction and to identify healthy coping mechanisms in place of self-medication.